17 Best Things to Do in Bellagio (Lake Como, Italy)

 Where to stay in Bellagio

-A waterfront hotel is a gorgeous way to get the best of those all-important lakeside vistas.
-It’s a little quieter option than the Old Town but is close enough to feel the hustle and bustle of the center.
+A waterfront hotel is a great way to get the best lakeside views that Lake Como is famous for.
+It’s a quieter option than the Old Town but is close enough to feel the hustle and bustle of the center.

 Below you can check my top recommendations for staying in Bellagio for different budgets.
 Alternatively, if you’re looking to stay elsewhere, read my in-depth post about where to stay in Lake Como.